sCrypt-Inc/scryptTS-docs/docs/how-to-deploy-and-call-a-contract/how-to-deploy-and-call-a-contract.md

 These are the TXIDs of the transaction which deployed the smart contract and then the one which called its method.
 You can see the transactions using a [block explorer](https://test.whatsonchain.com/tx/f3f372aa25f159efa93db8c51a4eabbb15935358417ffbe91bfb78f4f0b1d2a3).

 ### Customize Transactions

 Deploying and calling a contract builds transactions with a certain format, which suffices for many cases.
-In cases where the tx format does not work for you and you need to customize it, please refer to [this section](./how-to-customize-a-contract-tx.md).
+In cases where the tx format does not work for you and you need to customize it, please proceed to the [next section](./how-to-customize-a-contract-tx.md).